MNCHr/Hyper4/p4c-hp4/dpmu_design.md

 We can use 'dmac' and 'forward' to form a key to look up relevant template entries.
 We should expect a match table template, and potentially a number of primitive table templates.
 The range of the number of primitive table templates has a minimum of 0, and a maximum equal to the number of primitives in the source action.

-What is unclear is how to associate the source action parameters with their primitives.
-It is easy enough to come up with some kind of mapping in the compiler: {primitive: ordinal number of source action parameter}.
-Then we just have to include the ordinal number of the source action parameter in the template entry.
-UPDATE: This is called src\_aparam\_id.
+We have to associate the source action parameters with their primitives.
+We perform the mapping in the compiler: {primitive: ordinal number of source action parameter}.
+Then we include the ordinal number of the source action parameter in the template entry.
+This is called src\_aparam\_id.

 In p4c-hp4.py, focus on gen\_action\_entries and gen\_action\_aparams.
 Basically in the p4\_call we can look at p4\_call[1][1] and if it is 'sig(n)' then the type will be p4\_hlir.hlir.p4\_imperatives.p4\_signature\_ref and it will have an idx attribute, which is the ordinal number of the source action parameter.

-But where do we store it?
-Currently, we have HP4\_Match\_Command as the only subclass of HP4\_Command, but we should probably have a separate subclass, perhaps called HP4\_Primitive\_Command.

-## t1\_extracted\_exact

-- [program ID]: DPMU state initialized at startup via commandline arguments Let's flesh this out a bit.
-Anticipated sequence of operation:
+We add a new subclass of HP4\_Command called HP4\_Primitive\_Command, joining the other subclass, HP4\_Match\_Command.

+## DPMU as a server

+It has become clear that the DPMU should be implemented as a server running in the background, especially because this is easier than initially thought.

+Basic client/server network programming in python is found at www.bogotobogo.com/python/python\_network\_programming\_server\_client.php.
+There are only a handful of key lines to worry about.

+Pattern of communication:
-  1. (admin) Load P4 device with HP4
+  0. Admin loads P4 device with HP4 and starts DPMU server
-  2. (user) send request for service, include source.p4, pub key?, instance name(s)
+  1. (user) send request for service, include source.p4, instance name(s)
-  3. (admin) Compile source.p4 --p4c-hp4--> source.hp4t + source.hp4mt
+  2. (dpmu) Compile source.p4 --p4c-hp4--> source.hp4t + source.hp4mt
-  4. (admin) Prepare for loading: source.hp4t --hp4l--> source.hp4
+  3. (dpmu) Prepare for loading: source.hp4t --hp4l--> source.hp4
    - Specify program ID
-  5. (admin) Load HP4 with source.hp4
+  4. (dpmu) Load HP4 with source.hp4
    - `<path to sswitch_CLI>` `<port of P4 device>` `<` source.hp4
+  5. (dpmu) return success/fail for each requested instance
+  6. (user) send table transaction formatted for source.p4, designated for a certain instance
+  7. (dpmu) check validity of instance, translate transaction, return success/fail

+## t1\_extracted\_exact

+- [program ID]: DPMU creates and tracks program ID for each requested instance
 - [val]: UE1 match parameter, [MAC of h2]
-- [match ID]: DPMU state initialized at startup, updated with every user entry passed through the DPMU
+- [match ID]: DPMU state initialized upon receiving request for new instance, updated with every user entry passed through the DPMU
 - [DONE]: definitions file shared with hp4l
 - [MODIFY_FIELD]: definitions file shared with hp4l